Menditect/documentation/additional/01-howtos/03-design-tests/test-ui-with-mta.md

 ### Playwright Connector

 The Playwright Connector makes it possible to define and run a frontend test from any Mendix App.
-It the App to connect to the Playwright server, based on specified connection settings, and execute the test.
+It enables the App to connect to the Playwright server, based on specified connection settings, and execute the test.
 When executing a UI test, Playwright starts and hosts its own browser.
 This can be Chromium, Firefox or Webkit.
 In order to do this, Playwright needs to load required dependencies and, therefore, it needs the right permissions on the host server.
 In the image below, you can see how Playwright can be hosted on remote servers, either in the cloud or on a local server.

 ![Playwright Setup](../images/pw_setup.png)